folinimarc/os_gis_sandbox/README.md

 - A postgis database.
 - A pgadmin instance to interact with the database.
 - A geoserver instance.
-- A NGINX webserver that will serve static files from the top level directory that allows to experiment with client side javascript mapping libraries like openlayers.
 - The geoscripting sandbox mentioned above.
 - A simple central hub as stepping stone (simple flask application listening on localhost:80) that provides an overview and links to all above services.

 # How to run?

-## You need Docker (but that is all)
+## 1) You need Docker
 Make sure you have docker engine installed.
 This might be a little fiddly, just stick to the [documentation](https://docs.docker.com/engine/install/).
 Make sure that after installation docker engine is actually up and running.
 You are good when the following terminal command returns some kind of version instead of an error :pray:
 ```console
 docker --version
 ```

-## Start the OS geostack sandbox...
+## 2) Start the OS geostack sandbox
 Download this repository, navigate into the main folder where docker-compose.yml resides in.
 Open a terminal in that folder and run:
 ```console
 docker compose up
 ```
-The first time it will take some minutes because a lot of data is being downloaded.
+The first time it will take some minutes because a lot of data is being downloaded, make sure you are connected to a fast and reliable internet connection.
 This is a one-time thing and subsequent startups will only take seconds.

 > Running the command above will display the logs of all containers in the terminal.
 You can also run all this in the background by adding the -d flag.